Processed cheese: United Kingdom

-In the United Kingdom, processed cheese is typically sold in individually wrapped slices, often referred to as "singles", or in foil-wrapped portions.
+In the United Kingdom, processed cheese is typically sold in individually wrapped slices, often referred to as "singles" (in reference to Kraft singles, despite the branded product not being typically available in the UK.)
+Sometimes, adjectives like "cheesy" are used in the name of "singles" to circumvent laws regarding what can be referred to as cheese.
 Dairylea and The Laughing Cow are leading brands.

 United States

-In 1916, Canadian James L. Kraft applied for the first U.S. patent for a method of making processed cheese.
+In 1916, Canadian-American James L. Kraft applied for the first U.S. patent for a method of making processed cheese.
 Kraft Foods Inc. developed the first commercially available, shelf-stable, sliced processed cheese; it was introduced in 1950.
-The first commercially available individually wrapped cheese slices were introduced in the U.S. by Clearfield Cheese Co. in 1956.
+The first commercially available individually wrapped cheese slices were introduced in the US by Clearfield Cheese Co. in 1956.
 These forms of processed cheese have become ubiquitous in U.S. households ever since, most notably used for cheeseburgers and grilled cheese sandwiches because of its ability to cook evenly, distribute/stretch smoothly, and resist congealing, unlike traditional cheddar cheeses.
 Competitors lobbied unsuccessfully to require processed cheese be labeled "embalmed cheese".

 The best known processed cheese in the United States is marketed as American cheese by Kraft Foods, Borden, and other companies.
 It is yellow or off-white, mild, has a medium consistency and melts easily.
 It is typically made from a blend of cheeses, most often Colby and cheddar.
 Another type of processed cheese created in the United States is Provel pizza cheese, which uses cheddar, Swiss, and provolone cheeses as flavorants.
 Provel cheese is commonly used in St. Louis-style pizza.

 Legal definitions

-Owing to its highly mechanized (i.e., assembly line) methods of production, and additive ingredients (e.g., oils, salts, or colors), some softer varieties of processed cheese cannot legally be labeled as actual "cheese" in many countries, even those in which slightly harder varieties can be.
-Such products tend to be classified as "cheese food", "cheese spread", or "cheese product" (depending primarily on the amount of cheese, moisture, and milkfat present in the final product).
+The high proportion of additives in processed cheese and similar products (e.g. unfermented dairy products, emulsifiers, oils, salts, and colors) means that some products made in this way cannot legally be labeled as cheese in many countries, even though similar products containing a higher percentage of cheese can be.

+In the United States, the term "processed cheese" refers to products with the highest cheese content, made from cheese, up to 5% milkfat, and other allowed additives.
+Terms such as "cheese food" or "cheese spread" refer to products with lower amounts of cheese.
+"Cheese product" is an unregulated term used by some manufacturers for products that do not meet any of the standards.

 United States

 In the United States, processed cheese is defined, categorized, and regulated by the Food and Drug Administration (FDA) under the U.S. Code of Federal Regulations Title 21, Section 133 ("Cheeses and Cheese-Related Products").
-Pasteurized process cheese can be made from a single cheese, or a blend of several cheeses.
-Cream, milk fat, water, salt, color, and spices may also be added.
-The mixture is heated with an emulsifier, poured into a mold, and allowed to cool.
-The definitions include:
+Three of the main classes are: